tomikaa87/kajabot/README.md

 # kajabot
-Slack bot that gives you the daily menu of various restaurant
+A Slack bot that gives you the daily menu of various restaurants